kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Cumulative flow diagram

-- Track how much work is been done across dates
+- Track how much work has been done across dates

 ## Release reports